 And here is the Vans Sk8-Hi width:

 Although the design of Vans classic shoes is snug compared to normal shoe sizing, this snug design is very typical in skate shoes (because as we discussed above, these types of performance shoes need a secure fit).
-When you compare Vans to many other popular skate brands, the sizing is very similar.

 For more sizing comparison, visit the articles linked below:

-Vans Sizing Conclusion
+Vans Shoe Sizing Conclusion

 Do Vans Run Big or Small?

 Classic types of Vans shoes run just a little bit smaller than normal shoe sizing regarding length.
-The lone exception is the Vans Authentic, which has a true-to-size length.
+The lone exception is the Authentic, which has a true-to-size length.

-Should You Order Normal Sizing for Vans?
+Should You Order Normal Sizing for Vans Sneakers?

 Just remember, as we have discussed throughout, certain types of classic Vans have a snug design with a shallow toe box.
 If you need a roomier toe box, you may need to size up or order wide sizing.
 This is where you can read more about the depth of the toe box.

-Should Vans Fit Tight or Loose?
+Should Vans Shoes Fit Tight or Loose?

 Vans shoes were designed to be performance skate shoes, and because of that, they are intended to have a snug, secure design that provides a reliable fit.
 Do not expect Vans to have a loose fit compared to normal shoe sizing.